bluxmit/alnoda-workspaces/workspaces/python-workspace/README.md

 ## Why this workspace

 This is a dockerized workspace - an environment completely isolated inside a docker container.
-It can run anywhere, can be started and stopped, moved to another machine, or archived.
+It can run anywhere, can be started and stopped, moved to another machine, archived to file or restored, pushed to docker registry, started on a cloud server.
 Read in detail about the [advantages of the dockerized workspace](https://github.com/bluxmit/alnoda-workspaces/blob/main/README.md#why-workspace-in-docker) and the [situations when workspace is a good choice](https://github.com/bluxmit/alnoda-workspaces/blob/main/README.md#use-cases)

 **TLDR:** This workspace might be quite useful when you want to: